Ro Khanna and the Impunity of “Wealthy, Powerful Men”

 There is another possible explanation.
 Four of these men have little or nothing to do with Epstein.

-One of the names were previously connected to Epstein in public files.
+One of the names was previously connected to Epstein in public files.
 That is Les Wexner.
-Another Sultan Ahmed Bin Sulayem was the head of a Dubai logistics company called DP World.
+Another, Sultan Ahmed Bin Sulayem, was the head of a Dubai logistics company called DP World.

 However, the other four were just photos used in a photo lineup.
 In other words, they were just random individuals used by the police to fill out a lineup.
 The Justice Department responded to Khanna’s public demonstration by declaring that